Welcome to the

 The rank of Honorary Master is temporarily bestowed on judges who serve as operatives of the program (Regional Director, Exam Director, Program Administrator, etc.) at their discretion for the duration of their service if they have not already earned at least the Master rank.
 The rank may also be awarded, in special cases, to judges who have demonstrated Master Judge proficiency but not necessarily taken the exam.
 This status is determined by the BJCP Board of Directors.

 The rank of Grand Master is a special rank bestowed on Master judges.
 Masters who accumulate at least 100 experience points, who have graded at least 50 exams, and who have performed special services for the program (such as serving in staff positions, grading exams, or administering exams) are eligible for promotion to Grand Master I. The rank honors those individuals who give something extra of their time and effort and are extremely committed to the program.
 Additional Grand Master levels can be earned in 100 experience point increments with the same service, grading, and judging requirements as for the initial rank.
 The entire system is described in the Grand Master Service Requirements policy.

 In 2005, the BJCP board created a new Honorary Grand Master rank.
 This is a permanent rank bestowed upon individuals by the BJCP Board of Directors for extraordinarily long and meritorious service involving significant, meaningful and continuous work for the BJCP program.
 Individuals receiving this rank are authorized to wear and use the Grand Master pin and rank.

 Mead Judge and Cider Judge ranks exist for the Mead Exam and the forthcoming Cider Exam.
-These ranks will apply to judges who have taken the Mead and/or Cider Exam but not the Beer Exam.
+These ranks apply to judges who have taken the Mead and/or Cider Exam but not the Beer Exam.
 Existing BJCP judges who have passed the beer exam can earn the Mead Judge and Cider Judge endorsements on their record.